zSayloon/site-lanchonete/README.md

 ---

-🍟 **Developed as an HTML and CSS practice project by Eduardo Falabriti**
+🍟 **Developed as an HTML, CSS, and JavaScript practice project by Eduardo Falabriti**